 DGVMs simulate water, energy and carbon exchanges between the terrestrial biosphere and the atmosphere and can simulate the global distribution of vegetation dynamically (Sitch et al. 2003).
-Fire modules embedded in DGVMs are process-based fire models (Andela et al. 2013, Kloster et al. 2010, Lasslop et al. 2014, Li et al. 2013, Pfeiffer et al. 2013, Prentice et al. 2011) or empirical models with optimisation by observation (Knorr et al. 2014, LePage et al. 2014).
-The majority of fire models explicitly simulate ignitions from natural and human sources, fire propagation, fuel combustion and vegetation mortality.
-The DGVMs then simulate the fire-related changes in plant species composition and can also calculate fire emission fluxes (Pausas et al. 2004).
-DGVMs are widely used to enhance the understanding of global vegetation dynamics and global carbon cycling under past and future climates, including the role of fire disturbances.
+Fire modules embedded in DGVMs are process-based fire models (Andela et al. 2013, Kloster et al. 2010, Lasslop et al. 2014) or empirical models with optimisation by observation (Knorr et al. 2014, LePage et al. 2014).
+The majority of fire models explicitly simulate ignitions from natural and human sources, fire propagation, fuel combustion and fire-related changes in plant species composition.
+DGVMs are widely used to examine the role of fires for global carbon cycling under past and future climate, and to compute fire emission inventories on centennial scales.